Aelysium-Group/particulate/README.md

 <br>

 ## What is it about?
 Particulate is built to streamline the stage effects production for Minecraft Music festivals.
-Used in festivals such as [Exofest](https://www.youtube.com/watch?v=EVIpt88bQcA), Shimotsuki's New Horizon Day [1](https://youtu.be/A8uwsTKqaMY), [2](https://youtu.be/s08xHYcUWVA), and [3](https://youtu.be/EGhlkEpXmok); Particulate let's you use a web dashboard to control effects in-game.
+Used in festivals such as [Exofest](https://www.youtube.com/watch?v=EVIpt88bQcA), and Shimotsuki's New Horizons Festival (Day [1](https://youtu.be/A8uwsTKqaMY), [2](https://youtu.be/s08xHYcUWVA), and [3](https://youtu.be/EGhlkEpXmok)).
+Particulate lets you use a web dashboard to control effects in-game.

 ## How does it work?
 Particulate operates unidirectionally.
 It's split into four parts: Particulate Frontend/Dashboard, Particulate Bridge, Redis, and the Particulate Rendering plugin.

 Using the dashboard, users connect to their own personally hosted Particulate Bridge.
 The Particulate Bridge forwards commands from the dashboard to Redis, which then distributes the command to all of the Paper servers running the Particulate Rendering plugin.

 Particulate is built to provide support for as many paper servers as you need!

 ## No more DMX